EcutDavid/react_flux_webpackDEMO/README.md

 # react_flux_webpackDEMO
 JSX is a JavaScript syntax
+Webpack compression
+How to say es6?
+react-hot-loader